 The Montgomery G.I.
 Bill program provides up to 36 months of benefits to eligible individuals who entered military service on or after July 1, 1985, who had their basic military pay reduced by $100.00 per month for the first 12 months of their service and received a discharge specified as "HONORABLE" are eligible.

-2. Chapter 31 - Vocational Rehabilitation and Employment Program
+2. Chapter 31 - Veteran Readiness and Employment Program

 A veteran of W.W.II or thereafter who has a service connected disability which entitles him/her to DVA disability compensation and who is in need of vocational rehabilitation because the disability creates an unemployable handicap may be eligible for Chapter 31 benefits.

-For the first time in history, service members enrolled in the Post 9/11 GI Bill program will be able to transfer unused educational benefits to their spouses or children starting Aug.
-1, 2009.
-Post 9/11 GI Bill Benefits may also be transferred through the new Marine Gunnery Sergeant John David Fry Scholarship.
-The scholarship expands eligibility under the Post-9/11 GI Bill to include children of an active duty service member in the Armed Forces who dies in the line of duty.
-More detailed provisions of the Fry Scholarship.
+Service members eligible for the Post 9/11 GI Bill® program are able to transfer unused educational benefits to their spouses or children prior to discharging from military service.
+Post 9/11 GI Bill® Benefits may also be transferred through the Marine Gunnery Sergeant John David Fry Scholarship.
+The scholarship expands eligibility under the Post-9/11 GI Bill® to include children of an active duty service member who dies in the line of duty.

-6. Chapter 35 - Survivors & Dependents Educational Assistance Rate Table
+6. Chapter 35 - Survivors and Dependents Educational Assistance Program (DEA)

-Sons, daughters, and spouses of a veteran who dies on active duty, was released from active duty due to a service connected disability, permanently and totally disabled, MIA, POW, or detained by a foreign government while on or in the line of duty, may be eligible for benefits.
-Generally, the eligibility period for sons and daughters is between the ages of 18 and 26 years of age.
-A spouse may use educational benefits during a 10 year period after eligibility is found.
-A surviving spouse may use those benefits during a 10 year period after the veterans death or 10 years after the DVA determines the veterans death was caused by a service connected disability, provided the surviving spouse does not marry.
+Spouses and children of a veteran who dies on active duty, dies on active duty as a result of a service connected disability, or has a 100% service connected disability rating through the VA, may be eligible for benefits.
+Generally, the eligibility period for children is between the ages of 18 and 26 years of age.
+A spouse may use benefits during a 10-year period after the veteran’s death or 10 years after the VA makes a determination on the veteran’s disability status.